surniaulula/wpsso-commerce-manager-catalog-feed/readme.txt

 <h3>Multilingual</h3>

-The Facebook catalog feed XMLs are automatically created in your site's language(s) from Polylang, WPML, or the installed WordPress languages.
+The Facebook and Instagram product catalog feed XMLs are automatically created in your site's language(s) from Polylang, WPML, or the installed WordPress languages.

 After activating the WPSSO Commerce Manager Catalog Feed XML add-on, see the SSO &gt; Facebook Catalog settings page for your feed URLs.

 <!-- /about -->

-<h3>Facebook Catalog Feed XML Attributes</h3>
+<h3>Commerce Manager Catalog Feed XML Attributes</h3>

 The following XML product attributes are automatically created based on your WooCommerce, Easy Digital Downloads, and custom products (including WooCommerce product variations):